Michatec/Weltraum-Shooter/README.md

 FOR WINDOWS USERS.

+You can download the Installer and the Installer Make all the Steps for you.
+OR you doit Manually.

 First time to run make sure you have do step 1+2 and 3 is the execution step.

 Step 1: